ogbinar/RPG/README.md

 - be prepared ie. drinks, foods

 character creation guide
-1. why did your character look for "a life of adventure"?
+1. why did your character start looking for "a life of adventure"?
-2. what is your character's greatest strength / weakness?
-3. does your character have a secret?
-4. what do you think others will think about your character?
+2. Your character is really good at doing ______ and really bad at ______.
+3. if your character can change anything in his past, what would it be?
+4. tell me a time you went out of your way to help somebody?
 5. what does your character want more than anything?
+6. what would your character's friends say about him/ her?

 player tips!
 - standard array